joelqp/RLP-ManoMimo/README.md

 1. You can vary the frequency of the servos if necessary using the pca.frequency in line 22.

-2. The server ip is added by SERVER_IP in line 28.
+2. The server IP is added by SERVER_IP in line 28.

 3. The server listening port is selected by SERVER_PORT on line 29

 4. You can modify the camera index by CAMERA_INDEX in line 32

 5. You can adjust the timeout using TIMEOUT on line 40, depending on the type of connection you have.
-The slower the more timeout will be necessary.
+The slower, the more timeout will be necessary.

 6. You can modify the size of the image by varying camera.set(cv2.CAP_PROP_FRAME_WIDTH, X) for the width and camera.set(cv2.CAP_PROP_FRAME_HEIGHT, Y) for the height on lines 49 and 50